kristianmandrup/permit-authorize/design/permit/Permit-Matcher.md

 # Permit Matcher Design

+Optional package.
+If not included, all permits will by default match.

 A Permit matcher has the *Single Responsibiity* to match a given `AccessRequest` on a `Permit` (context) in order to determine if the context is valid for that `AccessRequest` and should be taken into account.